 Total + Murano Burano Excursion116.90

-So just doing the Top 3 Things in Venice i.e. St. Mark’s Basilica, Doge Palace and Gondola ride would in total cost you around 96.90 Euro.
-If you include your trip to Islands of Murano, Burano and Torcello: Excursion from Venice then you can add 20 Euro more which would be in total 116.90 Euro without any passes.
+So just doing the Top 3 Things in Venice i.e. St. Mark's Basilica, Doge Palace and Gondola ride would in total cost you around 96.90 Euro.
+If you include your trip to Tickets For Islands Of Murano Burano And Torcello Excursion From Venice P975138 Tickets then you can add 20 Euro more which would be in total 116.90 Euro without any passes.

 With the Venice City Pass it is going to cost you around 83+18 which is 101 euro roughly around 16 Euro for the same deal not bad if you are exploring with Family isn't it.
 Because for a family size of 4 you are going to save around 64 Euro.
 Enough to get some awesome things to eat for lunch or dinner for one day.